-- 8.5.14.
-Notwithstanding the recommendations emerging from the Oxfordshire Planning Policy Group that relate to delivery of individual projects contributing to increased traffic flows on the A34 and A40, and the above considerations, then it is considered that the mitigation and monitoring approaches accepted at the time of adoption of the LPP1 remain sufficient to ensure confidence that delivery of the VoWH LPP2 will not lead to likely significant effects on Oxford Meadows SAC. - 8.5.15.
+- 8.5.7.
+The increase in development proposed within the VoWH LPP1 and LPP2 is likely to result in increased car use on roads that pass within 200m of the SAC (namely the A34 and A40), notably as a consequence of housing and business development.
+It is reasonable to assume that the increased population (both residential and business) will lead to increased vehicle movements.
+When coupled with the 95,232 new homes identified for the local authorities surrounding the Vale of White Horse, there is an even greater likelihood of an increase in traffic movements along the A34 and A40 which run adjacent to the Oxford Meadows SAC. - 8.5.8.
+Department for Transport Guidance as expressed in the Design Manual for Roads and Bridges (DMRB)32 states that the first process in determining air quality impacts from road schemes is to determine whether the road in question is an 'affected road' which is defined as, among other criteria, if it will experience an increase in flows of more than 1,000 Annual Average Daily Traffic (AADT) as a result of the planned development. - 8.5.9.
+Air quality effects as a result of new development on Oxford Meadows SAC is an issue that is now being considered as a wider, strategic, cross-boundary issue in an initiative being led by the Oxfordshire Planning Policy Group. - 8.5.10.
 As a precaution in the absence of the outcomes of the detailed strategic study it was considered appropriate during the HRA of the LPP1 to identify measures that would address an air quality issue if one was identified 'in combination' with other projects and plans (particularly the aforementioned Local Plans of surrounding authorities).
-To do this, the approach to addressing air quality in the Thames Basin Heaths area, as set out in the Local Authority Core Strategies/Local Plans and their HRAs (and which was agreed with Natural England) have been drawn upon. - 8.5.16.
-In consultation on the Thames Basin Heaths Core Strategies/Local Plans Natural England referred to the West London Air Quality Best Practice Guide for Air Quality and Transport, as a source of appropriate mitigation measures that could be included in Core Strategies: - 8.5.17.
-That report identifies four broad types of mitigation measure: - Behavioural measures and modal shift reducing the amount of traffic overall; - Traffic management modifying traffic behaviour to control where emissions are generated; - Emissions reduction at source reducing the emissions level per vehicle; and - Roadside barriers reducing the impact on the public of emissions. - 8.5.18.
-Measures introduced into the Local Plan 2031 Part 1 cover the first two of these categories (emissions reductions per vehicle and roadside barriers being outside the remit of local planning policy).
-The Local Plan 2031 Part 1 already contains a range of transport measures designed to reduce congestion (which causes reductions in air quality) and increase use of more sustainable forms of transport such as buses and bicycles: - CP7 (Providing Supporting Infrastructure and Services) commits to partnership working with adjoining authorities and relevant stakeholders, in order to ensure sufficient and timely provision of infrastructure to support development.
-Such measures may include infrastructure to improve traffic flows and traffic management. - CP46 (Conservation and Improvement of Biodiversity) commits to a general protection of nature conservation, including European sites. - In particular, CP33 (Promoting Sustainable Transport and Accessibility) aims to: - o support a modal shift toward public transport, cycling and walking
+To do this, the approach to addressing air quality in the Thames Basin Heaths area, as set out in the Local Authority Core Strategies/Local Plans and their HRAs (and which was agreed with Natural England) have been drawn upon. - 8.5.11.
+In consultation on the Thames Basin Heaths Core Strategies/Local Plans Natural England referred to the West London Air Quality Best Practice Guide for Air Quality and Transport, as a source of appropriate mitigation measures that could be included in Core Strategies: - 8.5.12.
+That report identifies four broad types of mitigation measure: - Behavioural measures and modal shift reducing the amount of traffic overall; - Traffic management modifying traffic behaviour to control where emissions are generated; - Emissions reduction at source reducing the emissions level per vehicle; and - Roadside barriers reducing the impact on the public of emissions. - 8.5.13.
+Measures introduced into the Local Plan Part 1 cover the first two of these categories (emissions reductions per vehicle and roadside barriers being outside the remit of local planning policy).
+The Local Plan Part 1 already contains a range of transport measures designed to reduce congestion (which causes reductions in air quality) and increase use of more sustainable forms of transport such as buses and bicycles: - CP7 (Providing Supporting Infrastructure and Services) commits to partnership working with adjoining authorities and relevant stakeholders, in order to ensure sufficient and timely provision of infrastructure to